 With this one it’s best not to tweet at all about work troubles.
 If you are experiencing problems at work, make sure you speak to your manager or someone in your company’s HR department so that the issue can be resolved.

-Drinking on a School Night
+Partying on a Week Night